Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 <!-- import rabbitmqconnectionstring -->

 In the above sample we tell the transport to connect to the RabbitMQ broker running at the machine `broker1`.
+If have a cluster of brokers you can separate them with a `,` like this `broker1,broker2,broker3`.
+When multiple brokers are available the transport will connect to the first one by default and should the connection be lost try to reconnect to one of them in a round robin fashion.

 Below is the full list of connection string options.
 Note that you needs to separate them with a `;`.